 The disclosures set out below relate to financial assets and financial liabilities recognised in the statement of consolidated financial position that are subject to enforceable master netting arrangements or similar agreements.
 Such agreements do not meet the criteria for offsetting in the statement of consolidated financial position as the Group has no current legally enforceable right to offset recognised financial instruments.
-Furthermore, certain related assets received as collateral under the netting arrangements will not be recognised in the statement of consolidated financial position as the Group does not have permission to sell or re-pledge, except in the case of default.
+Furthermore, certain related assets received as collateral under the netting arrangements will not be recognised in the statement of consolidated financial position to sell or re-pledge, except in the case of default.